kcudding/ecotheory.github.io/teach/references_module2.md

 Gonzalez de Leon, S., Herrera, I., & Guevara, R. (2016).
 Mating system, population growth, and management scenario for *Kalanchoe pinnata* in an invaded seasonally dry tropical forest. *Ecology and evolution, 6*(13), 4541-4550.

+Kaye, T. N., & Pyke, D. A. (2003).
+The effect of stochastic technique on estimates of population viability from transition matrix models. _Ecology_, _84_(6), 1464-1476.

 Lefkovitch, L. P. 1965.
 “The Study of Population Growth in Organisms Grouped by Stages.” _Biometrics, 21_ (1): 1–18.

 Leslie, P. H. 1945.
 “On the Use of Matrices in Certain Population Mathematics.” _Biometrika, 33_ (3): 183–212.